1. How a canine hip support harness works

 5. Customized hip support options are available

 No one solution will work for every pet, so choosing a hip support that will adapt to fit your dog’s diagnosis is vital.
 The Walkin’ Hip-EEZ hip support system is the ideal solution for dogs who need to customize the type of support they receive.
-The Hip-EEZ is the only canine hip support with various attachments to treat and support different joint conditions, including:
+The Hip-EEZ is the only canine hip support with multiple attachments to treat and support different joint conditions, including:

 - Hip Subluxation